Metrics

 A metric is normally grouped by the user definition (as set in a Dynamic Dataset or via a SQL query on JDBC).

-But there are many cases where would want to reuse the same metric while controlling the level of detail, such as:
+But there are many cases where would want to reuse the same metric while controlling the grouping, such as:

 - Nested aggregations (monthly average daily customer count)